Jump to navigation

-During the event, the multicultural group will share experiences and discover new physical activities, participate in a non-competitive race with 3000 local French participants, engage into a cultural programme linking history, women and sport in Paris, and be inspired by role models during a TEDtalk conference.
+During the event, the multicultural group will share experiences and discover new physical activities, participate in a non-competitive race, engage into a cultural programme linking history, women and sport in Paris, and be inspired by role models during a TEDtalk conference.

 A smaller group of selected 30 participants will follow a training (Design Sprint methodology) to develop entrepreneurial key competences hands in hands with ISF event organisers.

 After the event, these selected young leaders will raise awareness on the importance of sport as a tool for girls' empowerment, among their peers, and within the world school sport's network, by volunteering on three ISF events in the European Union.

 A massive communication campaign will also be launched to spread the "She Runs" messages, ending with an official conference during the European Week of Sport 2019.